William Robert Headley

 William Robert Headley was an architect who is best known for his modernist railway stations for the London Midland Region of British Railways in the early 1960s.

-He joined railway service in 1947, achieved his diploma of the Architectural Association in 1948 and became architect for the London Midland region of British railways.
+Headley joined the railway service in 1947, achieved his diploma of the Architectural Association in 1948 and became architect for the London Midland region of British railways.
 He resigned his position with British Railways and was taken into partnership with Messrs Gollins, Melvin, Ward and Partners on 1 January 1963.
 He gave up his partnership in 1989.